 Meet your guide after breakfast and then explore this fascinating city by foot, seeing highlights like the Royal Palace and the Christian and Jewish Quarter.
 Visit the UNESCO World Heritage-listed Old Town to discover Fez’s treasure trove of architectural delights.

 After lunch in the city with your guide, spend your afternoon and evening at leisure.
+Dinner and accommodation at hotel.
 Speak to your guide for details of optional evening activities like a dinner and traditional dance show (own expense).